mkeshav/pace-maker/README.md

 # Pace Maker
 There are times in your life when you have to call legacy api's that can handle like 2 reqs/sec.
 There is no point hammering the old man and killing him.

-This Library will help you pace the calls to old man so his heart keeps ticking.
+This library will help you pace calls to the old man, so his heart keeps ticking.

 Combining this library with backoff(https://github.com/litl/backoff) can do wonders.

 # Install
 python3 -m pip install pacemaker-mkeshav